 The inlet’s location, unique geography and flora means that it has potential historic significance in the pre-Islamic period, dating back to the ancient incense trade and earlier.
 It contains the last remnants of the subtropical deciduous forests that existed in Arabia anciently.
 Currently, however, serious environmental stresses threaten the location, which has yet to be fully explored and documented.

 Publication of findings will be undertaken as expeditiously as possible in both popular and scholarly outlets.
-Making information available is also intended to enhance awareness within Oman of Khor Kharfot and to encourage preservation of the site from further degradation.

 With the generous assistance of Meridian Magazine, the Foundation solicits funds toward that end.
 All donations to the Foundation are tax-exempt under Section 501 (c) (3) of the US Internal Revenue Code of 1986, as amended.